3DMIN/3DMIN.github.io/_build/mainboard.md

 ![]({{ page.imagedir }}/IMG_3928.jpg)
 You need to upload code and break away the small usb part of the PSoC board before assembling it to the main board.
 We used the mainboard as helping hand to solder male pinheader straight to the PSoC.
 This can also be done with the NeoPixels.

-![TODO: (upload code section and link from here!!!)]
+TODO: upload code section and link from here.

 ![]({{ page.imagedir }}/IMG_3220.jpg)

 ![]({{ page.imagedir }}/IMG_3227.jpg)
-Prepare 4 NeoPixel LEDs with male pinheader as shown on this picture and put them on the mainboard
+Prepare four NeoPixel LEDs with male pinheader as shown on this picture and put them on the mainboard